TheSoftwareDesignLab/CoverageAnalyzer/README.md

 # Coverage Analyzer (CA)

-This tool extract statistics of the instumentation made by [InstruAPK](https://github.com/TheSoftwareDesignLab/InstruAPK) and measure the coverage reached by some automatic exploration tools such as [RIP](https://github.com/TheSoftwareDesignLab/rip), Monkey and Droidbot.
+This tool computes statistics of the instrumentation made by [InstruAPK](https://github.com/TheSoftwareDesignLab/InstruAPK) and measures the coverage reached by some automatic exploration tools such as [RIP](https://github.com/TheSoftwareDesignLab/rip), Monkey and Droidbot.
 (The apk used in the automatic exploration should be intrumented by InstruAPK in order to be able to use CoverageAnalyzer).

 ## Compile